1nod3/ARC/README.md

 ---

-## Future Plans

-- Enhanced Function Detection:
-  Implement advanced control flow analysis and pattern matching to improve the accuracy of function boundary detection.

-- Dynamic Analysis Integration:
-  Integrate dynamic analysis techniques to capture runtime behavior and improve reuse detection.

-- Extended Architecture Support:
-  Add support for additional architectures and better handling of mixed/embedded code in binaries.

-- Adaptive Sliding-window Algorithms:
-  Experiment with adaptive window sizes and new fingerprinting algorithms to better capture code similarities.

-- User Interface Improvements:
-  Develop a graphical user interface (GUI) for interactive analysis and visualization.

-- Threat Intelligence Integration:
-  Combine ARC outputs with threat intelligence feeds to automatically flag suspicious similarities in malware samples.

-- Performance Optimizations:
-  Optimize database queries and parallel processing to efficiently handle large datasets.

----

-## License

-This tool is provided "as-is" without any warranty.
-You are free to modify and distribute it under your chosen open-source license.

----

 This documentation serves as a complete guide to ARC – Artifact Reuse Comparator, its features, architecture, usage, limitations, and future enhancements.